 Most headsets are installed using the same jack that the handset plugs into.
-Mitel Networks Headsets with Feature Control Switch (PN 9132-800-500-NA/9132-800-501-NA) plugs into the dedicated headset jack (the jack nearest the front of the set).
+MITEL's Headset with Feature Control Switch (PN 9132-800-500-NA) plugs into the dedicated headset jack (the jack nearest the front of the set).

 To Install a Headset (no Feature Control Switch)